 Most people spend 8 to 9 hours at work so having a healthy snack or two during the workday provides the opportunity to increase energy, improve focus, and enhance productivity.
-Having healthy options available will decrease trips to the vending machine or cafeteria, which can save money and help avoid less nutritious, higher calorie options.
+Having healthy options available will decrease trips to the vending machine or cafeteria, which can save money and help you avoid less nutritious options.

 Set yourself up for success by stocking these healthy foods at work:

 Produce: Apples, pears, and oranges will keep in a desk drawer or fridge, if available.
 Bananas are another good office fruit but bruise much easier meaning greater care needs to be taken when transporting.
-If you have access to a fridge, a bag of baby carrots or cut up veggies and hummus is perfect to satisfy a craving for something crunchy.
-A sliced apple with 1 tablespoon of peanut butter and sprinkled cinnamon is a great snack for balancing blood sugars and appetite control.
+If you have access to a fridge, a bag cut up veggies and hummus is perfect to satisfy a craving for something salty and crunchy.
+A sliced apple with peanut butter and sprinkled cinnamon is a great snack for when you want something slightly sweet and salty.

-Nuts: Almonds, pistachios, and walnuts are a great option to have on hand as these are full of healthy fats, fiber, and protein.
-Pair a few nuts with a piece of fruit, sprinkle on top of a plain soy yogurt, or bowl of oatmeal for a more substantial snack that will keep you full for longer.
+Nuts/seeds and a jar of nut or seed butter.
+Nuts and seeds are a great option to have on hand as these are full of healthy fats, fiber, and protein.
+Pair a handful or 1-2 tablespoons with a piece of fruit, sprinkle on top of a plain soy yogurt, or mix into bowl of oatmeal for a more substantial snack that will keep you full for longer.

 Oatmeal packets: Try plain oatmeal topped with cinnamon, dried fruit, or nuts.
 This hearty snack provides omega-3 fatty acids, folate, potassium and beta glucan, a soluble fiber which has been shown to improve cholesterol.